LearningSys/sosp17/talks.md

 **Paul Barham** (Principal Scientist, Google Brain)

-Title: "Future Directions in Large Scale Machine Learning, or...
-Programming Supercomputers from Python"
+Title: Future Directions in Large Scale Machine Learning, or...
+Programming Supercomputers from Python

 Abstract:
 In this talk I will describe recent changes and future directions for machine learning systems like TensorFlow, driven by the requirements of a rapidly growing ML research community.
 I will discuss evolution of programming models and ML model architectures, and the exciting opportunities provided by powerful new hardware platforms (TPUs).